Self-consistent ladder D$\Gamma$A approach: Square lattice Hubbard model

 In order to correctly resolve the growing correlation length when lowering the temperature, the size of the momentum grid has to be increased.
 For the lowest two temperatures shown in \cref{fig:square-u2-chi} we performed extrapolation to infinite grid size (for details see Appendix~\ref{sec:appendixB}).

 With lowering the temperature the growing spin-fluctuations lead to enhanced scattering and suppression of the one-particle spectral weight at the Fermi energy and to opening of a pseudogap~\cite{Vilk1997,Rubtsov2009,Katanin2009,Rost2012,Schaefer2015-2,schaefer20}.
 Due to the van Hove singularity~\cite{Gonzalez00,Halboth20b,Honerkamp01,Wu19} at the antinodal point ${\mathbf k}_\text{AN}=(\pi,0)$, the suppression happens earlier (upon lowering $T$) at this point than at the nodal point ${\mathbf k}_\text{N}=(\pi/2,\pi/2)$.
+In Fig.~\ref{fig:square-u2-se-scdga} we show the spectral functions (right) as well as the corresponding self-energies on the imaginary (Matsubara) frequency axis (left) for the two momenta ${\mathbf k}_\text{N}$ and ${\mathbf k}_\text{AN}$ and for different temperatures.

-The pseudogap behavior of the spectral function is also visible in the imaginary part of self-energy on the Matsubara frequency axis, which we show for different temperatures in~\cref {fig:square-u2-se-scdga}.
-Upon lowering the temperature we first see metallic behaviour at both nodal and antinodal points, followed by increased $|\mathrm{Im}\Sigma(\omega_n=\pi T)|$ first only at the antinodal point (pseudogap) and finally at both nodal and antinodal points.
+The pseudogap behavior of the spectral function is also visible in the imaginary part of self-energy on the Matsubara frequency axis.
+Upon lowering the temperature we first see metallic behaviour at both nodal and antinodal points: $|{\rm Im} \Sigma_N|$ at the first Matsubara frequency is smaller than at the second .
+At lower temperatures, the slope of ${\rm Im} \Sigma_N$ at the first two Matsubara frequencies changes sign; first only at the antinodal point (pseudogap) and finally at both nodal and antinodal points.
+This is usually taken as a criterion for the opening of a pseudogap.

+Note however that for $1/T=25$ there is already a pseudogap for ${\mathbf k}_\text{N}$ in Fig.~\ref{fig:square-u2-se-scdga} (top right) while the slope of ${\rm Im} \Sigma_N$ is still negative in Fig.~\ref{fig:square-u2-se-scdga} (top left).
+However, a kink is visible.
+This kink of the analytic $\Sigma_N$ function is apparently already enough for the analytic continuation to yield a large negative ${\rm Im} \Sigma_N$ at low real frequencies, which is needed for seeing a pseudogap.

 In \cref{fig:square-u2-se} we show the behavior of the imaginary part of the self-energy at the first three Matsubara frequencies for the nodal and antinodal points as a function of inverse temperature.
 Here we compare the sc-\dga\ to parquet-\dga\ and $\lambda$-corrected ladder-\dga~\cite{schaefer20}, and the diagrammatic Quantum Monte Carlo (DiagMC)~\cite{Simkovic_DiagMC,schaefer20}.
 For the first Matsubara frequency all the methods lie almost on top of each other down to approx. $1/T=10$ (at the nodal point differences already become noticeable at $1/T=10$).
 For lower temperatures the methods still qualitatively agree, but $|\mathrm{Im}\Sigma(\omega_n=\pi T)|$ grows faster in the $\lambda$-\dga\ and quantitatively agrees better with the DiagMC benchmark.
 In the sc-\dga, as well as in the p-\dga, this growth happens at lower temperatures.
 This is in correspondence to the behavior of AFM susceptibility, which also grows slower in these methods upon lowering the temperature compared to $\lambda$-\dga\ and DiagMC, while correctly reproducing the overall behavior.